-This Spicy Brown Rice Black Bean Salad is full of flavor with lots of great textures.
-The spicy lime dressing brightens up the salad and give it it’s spicy kick.
+This Instant Pot Brown Rice & Black Bean Salad is full of flavor and texture from hearty rice, juicy tomatoes, and a spicy lime dressing that give it a light kick.

 - 1 cup brown rice